A view of ordinary Cambodian life on our way to Banteay Srei

 Endeared by a boy while visiting one of the remote temples of Angkor

-The next temple we visit is the Banteay Samre, which I forgot to check to during the preparation of this trip.
+The next temple we visit is the Banteay Samre, which I forgot to check during the preparation for this trip.
 And that is undeserved because again this is one of the more unique remote temples of Angkor Park, with many remnants still in good condition.
 During my walkabout an 8 years old boy, Pui, invariably follows and approaches me; he is only wearing shorts.
 His English vocabulary is limited to a few words, like one hundred, one dollar, photo, and bonbon.
 I try to make it clear to him that he is not getting money from me.
 As I am almost through my temple tour, I give one him one of my remaining cookies.
-Pui is pleasantly surprised, folds his hands together and thanks me twice.
+Pui is pleasantly surprised, folds his hands together, and thanks me twice.
 When I leave the temple, he says: ‘Goodbye friend.’
 Little gestures can be endearing.

 An unrealistic proposal

 Then we retake lunch at the place where we did that yesterday, near the Eastern Mebon.
 The girls still know us there, and of course, they want to sell more goods to my traveling partner.
 This time, however, he refrains from buying.
 My adorer from yesterday does not leave my side.
 She wants to drink beer tonight, and, if I pay for the trip, she will follow me to Battambang, our next stop.
 That all sounds appealing, but it is hardly realistic.

 The Roluos group temples are somewhat disappointing